Qihoo360/evpp/apps/evnsq/readme.md

 ### Status

-This is currently used in production which processes more than 20 billion messages every day.
+This library is currently used in production which processes more than 20 billion messages every day.

 ### Features